-Title: Fracture Mechanics and Fatigue

-(Brudmekanik og udmattelse)

-- Have gained a comprehensive understanding of fracture mechanics. - Have gained knowledge in applying classical methods in designing against fatigue fracture by studying notches and their effect, by studying strainfatigue, and by analysing eigen-stress states. - Have gained an understanding of how to apply fracture mechanics in the assessment of reliability of practical designs and machine elements.

-- Be able to assess the stability of cracks using Griffith's and Irwin's fracture criteria, energy release rate, and toughness concepts - Be able to apply linear elastic solutions for sharp cracks and obtain the stress intensity factor. - Be able to assess mixed mode loading and apply crack growth direction hypotheses - Be able to assess crack growth by fatigue, partial damage and load spectra. - Be able to assess crack initiation, notches and their effect. - Be able to determine life time and apply methods for improving the fatigue strength and life time of machine elements and welded details.

-- Be able to understand and apply linear elastic concepts in assessing the stability of cracked structures under static and fatigue loading. - Be able to distinguish between different fatigue regimes, i.e. elastic or plastic, and un-cracked or pre-cracked, and apply correct methodology to each case in relevant structures. - Be able to determine the lifetime of welded components, and explain fatigue in welded components on the basis of fracture mechanical concepts.

-Teaching Method: The form(s) of teaching will be determined and described in connection with the planning of the semester.
+Title: Fracture Mechanics and Fatigue (Brudmekanik og udmattelse) Goal: Students who complete the module are expected to: Knowledge Have gained a comprehensive understanding of fracture mechanics.
+Have gained knowledge in applying classical methods in designing against fatigue fracture by studying notches and their effect, by studying strainfatigue, and by analysing eigen-stress states.
+Have gained an understanding of how to apply fracture mechanics in the assessment of reliability of practical designs and machine elements.
+Skills Be able to assess the stability of cracks using Griffith's and Irwin's fracture criteria, energy release rate, and toughness concepts Be able to apply linear elastic solutions for sharp cracks and obtain the stress intensity factor.
+Be able to assess mixed mode loading and apply crack growth direction hypotheses Be able to assess crack growth by fatigue, partial damage and load spectra.
+Be able to assess crack initiation, notches and their effect.
+Be able to determine life time and apply methods for improving the fatigue strength and life time of machine elements and welded details.
+Competences Be able to understand and apply linear elastic concepts in assessing the stability of cracked structures under static and fatigue loading.
+Be able to distinguish between different fatigue regimes, i.e. elastic or plastic, and un-cracked or pre-cracked, and apply correct methodology to each case in relevant structures.
+Be able to determine the lifetime of welded components, and explain fatigue in welded components on the basis of fracture mechanical concepts.
+Teaching Method: The form(s) of teaching will be determined and described in connection with ching Method: The form(s) of teaching will be determined and described in connection with the planning of the semester.
 The description will account for the form(s) of teaching and may be accompanied by an elaboration of the roles of the participants (see chapter 3).
 The course/project theme is performed in either English or Danish dependent of the language skills of the participants.